1031 Canal Street: Partial collapse during construction

 On April 3, 2020, OSHA found that the structural engineer had "failed to adequately design, review or approve steel bolt connections affecting the structural integrity of the building".
 Some workers and a contractor said they had complained about unsafe practices before the collapse, and one posted a video of what he said was the construction site showing insufficient support for the structure.
 Investigators said they would evaluate the information.
 New Orleans Mayor LaToya Cantrell called for the entire building to be demolished.

 On January 15, 2020, a petition to demolish three neighboring historic buildings located at 1019 and 1027 Canal, and 1022 Iberville Street was to be considered by the Historic District Landmarks Commission for the Central Business District.
 At the time, the collapsed 18-story building had not yet been removed.
 Ultimately, the City of New Orleans issued an emergency declaration ordering the demolition of the neighboring three structures due to safety concerns with the demolition.
 A few days earlier, the developer had requested a delay in the decision-making process pending the finalization of the demolition methodology.
-New Orleans was advocating for an implosion using explosives without proper insurance, while the developer favored a traditional demolition.

 By April, the developer and the city were in dispute regarding the demolition, with the developer describing code enforcement regarding the demolition as "farcical".
-In June, demolition of surrounding buildings commenced after the developer was forced to gain approval to conventionally demolish the structure in court over the objections of the City of New Orleans, which was attempting to implode the building; in August, ten months after the collapse, the bodies of the second and third victims were recovered.
-After repeated delays due to tropical weather, demolition was expected to be complete by that December; by mid-December the towers were demolished and clearing of debris was underway.
+In June, demolition of surrounding buildings commenced after the developer was forced to gain approval to conventionally demolish the structure in court over the objections of the City of New Orleans, which was attempting to implode the building.
+In August, ten months after the collapse, the bodies of the second and third victims were recovered.
+After repeated delays due to tropical weather, demolition was expected to be complete by that December.
+By mid-December, the towers were demolished and clearing of debris was underway.